Specula app icon

 Each red cell points at its fix, and the two that bounce the most audiobooks have a fix in Edit mode.

 A chapter that drifts off the book's loudness is the consistency flag, and Level chapters (Chapter mode → Level…) is the one-move fix: pick the metric (RMS, the ACX one, by default) and the target (the book's own median, or a fixed value such as −20 dB RMS, mid the ACX −23..−18 band, for consistency and compliance at once), and Specula applies a per-chapter gain and re-measures.
-A true peak over −3 dBTP is a Limit TP pass that caps the inter-sample peaks without touching loudness.
-Each is one undoable edit that saves a new file, never the original.
+A true peak over −3 dBTP takes one Limit TP pass, which trims the overshoots without disturbing the chapter levels you just set.
+Every fix is one undoable edit that writes a new file.
 See the editing workflow →

 The Level Chapters popover offering an RMS or LUFS metric, a book-median or fixed target, and a true-peak ceiling.